 The Ontario Active School Travel Fund is a provincial pilot program that aims to establish a foundation for continuing growth in active school travel.
 At present, funding is only available until June 2020.
 The intention of the Fund is to build capacity within communities and support long-term (local) commitments to promote active school travel.
 GCC will provide centralized learning supports and tools (e.g., training and mentoring; data collections tools and database), but communities should consider how active school travel initiatives will be supported and sustained beyond 2020.

 Does the grant period need to span a total of 16 months?
 Could it be shorter?

 The grant period must span 16 months to allow for completion and submission of final progress reports in June 2020, though other core activities may be completed sooner.

 What will be the implementation period for Round 2 funding?

 Does all of the matching funds need to be made available up front, or can some be scheduled towards the end of the grant period?
-(I.e., most agencies have already finalized budgets for 2018 – but could add funding to 2019/2020 budgets).
+(I.e., agencies may have already finalized budgets for 2019 – but could add funding to 2020 budgets).

 What percentage of the matching funds needs to be cash, and what percentage can be in-kind?

 There is no restriction on the ratio – the matching funds may come entirely from in-kind contributions or entirely from cash contributions, or a combination of the two.

 Can the matching funds come from one single organization?